 Monodon monoceros, or the narwhal, has always fascinated marine explorers, scientists, and animal lovers.
-Unlike other arctic whales, older males have a single spiraling tusk that extends six to nine feet from the upper jaw, on the left front side.
-There is an approximately one foot long right tooth buried in the cranium that does not protrude.
+Unlike other Arctic whales, older males have a single spiraling tusk that extends 6-9 feet from the upper jaw, on the left front side.
+There is an approximately 1-foot-long right tooth buried in the cranium that does not protrude.
 There have also been reports of males having two tusks.
-Keep reading to learn more about the narwhal tusk and how it connects!
+Keep reading to learn more about the narwhal skull and how it connects to the tusk!

 The Narwhal Skull